Yes.

 Students must sign a FERPA release to allow others (parents) to have access to their educational records.

-FERPA information may be found on the University website or at Records and Registration in the Student Annex, 2nd Floor.
+FERPA information may be found on the University website.

 You will need to provide proof of citizenship to Flight Data and Certification located in the Flight Operations Building (#26) Room 207.